JBoothUA/MatrixTerminal/README.md

 1. Install Chocolatey: https://chocolatey.org/install

-2. Install Git for PowerShell
+2. Install Git for PowerShell<br />
   a.
 From a Command Line run:

        choco install poshgit